Flora009/M1_CaseStudy/imToken-Case_Study.md

 ## Overview and Origin

-imToken is a feature-rich digital asset wallet enabling multi-chain asset management, DApp browsing and secure, private exchange of value. imToken was established on May 2016, striving to bridge the gap between blockchain technology and general masses with a simple, secure yet powerful digital asset management tool.
+imToken is a feature-rich digital asset wallet enabling multi-chain asset management, DApp browsing and secure, private exchange of value.

+Established on May 2016, imToken strives to bridge the gap between blockchain technology and general masses with a simple, secure yet powerful digital asset management tool.

-In the span of 2 years, imToken has expanded our outreach to millions of users from more than 200 countries, becoming the world’s largest Ethereum wallet.
+In the span of 2 years, imToken has expanded the outreach to millions of users from more than 200 countries, becoming the world’s largest Ethereum wallet.